Saqsy/cs-uob-overview-of-architecture.github.io/software.md

 ### Access to NAND boards

 NAND boards will be made available during the week 1-4 labs, please do not take these home as other units need them throughout the week!
-There may be a small supply available to borrow if you'd like to get some practice using a NAND board outside of labs - we will add more information as we get it.
+NAND boards are now available to borrow from the hackspace, if you'd like to get some practice using a NAND board outside of labs.
+To do so, please follow [this booking link](https://outlook.office365.com/owa/calendar/bk_NANDBoards@bristol.ac.uk/bookings/) to arrange a time to collect one!

 ### Building with NAND boards